IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #get-subscriptions-ios}
 {: ios}

-Retrieve tags the device is currently subscribed to.
+Retrieve tags the device is subscribed to.
 {: ios}

 ```swift